 HdxTeams.exe and Teams.exe have a 2-way virtual channel path and can start processing multimedia requests.

 - Peer A clicks the call button.
-Teams.exe communicates with the Teams services in Office 365 establishing an end-to-end signaling path with Peer B. Teams asks HdxTeams for a series of supported call parameters (codecs, resolutions, and so forth, which is known as a Session Description Protocol (SDP) offer).
-These call parameters are then relayed using the signaling path to the Teams services in Office 365 and from there to the other peer.
+Teams.exe communicates with the Microsoft Teams services in Office 365, establishing an end-to-end signaling path with Peer B. Microsoft Teams asks HdxTeams for a series of supported call parameters (codecs, resolutions, and so forth, which is known as a Session Description Protocol (SDP) offer).
+These call parameters are then relayed using the signaling path to the Microsoft Teams services in Office 365 and from there to the other peer.

-- The SDP offer/answer (single-pass negotiation) takes place through the signaling channel, and the ICE connectivity checks (NAT and Firewall traversal using Session Traversal Utilities for NAT (STUN) bind requests) complete.
-Then, Secure Real-time Transport Protocol (SRTP) media flows directly between HdxTeams.exe and the other peer (or Office 365 conference servers if it is a meeting).
+- The SDP offer/answer (single-pass negotiation) takes place through the signaling channel, and the ICE connectivity checks (NAT and Firewall traversal using STUN bind requests) complete.
+Then, Secure Real-time Transport Protocol (SRTP) media flows directly between HdxTeams.exe and the other peer (or Office 365 conference servers if it’s a meeting).

 Microsoft Phone System

 The following four entries are added under Inbound Rules in the Windows Defender Firewall > Advanced Security console.
-You can apply more restrictive rules if desired.
+You can apply more restrictive rules if you want.

 Microsoft Teams and Skype for Business Coexistence

-Citrix RealTime Optimization Pack and HDX optimization for Teams multimedia engines then honor whatever configuration is set in your environment (for example, island modes, Skype for Business with Teams collaboration, Skype for Business with Teams collaboration and meetings).
+Citrix RealTime Optimization Pack and HDX optimization for Microsoft Teams multimedia engines then honor the configuration set in your environment.
+Examples include island modes, Skype for Business with Microsoft Teams collaboration, and Skype for Business with Microsoft Teams collaboration and meetings.

 Peripheral access can be granted only to a single application at the time.
-For example, webcam access by the RealTime Media Engine during a call locks the imaging device during a call.
-When the device is released, it becomes available for Teams.
+For example, webcam access by the RealTime Media Engine during a call locks the imaging device.
+When the device is released, it becomes available for Microsoft Teams.